spacelift-io/user-documentation/docs/product/onboarding-best-practices.md

 ## The Onboarding and Stack Modules

-Spacelift is API first, which means everything in Spacelift is able to be terraformed.
+Spacelift is API first, which means everything in Spacelift is able to be defined using OpenTofu or Terraform.
 All the suggested approaches we list here will involve creating a module that will create the necessary resources for a group to be onboarded into Spacelift and a module that will create stacks inside the Space(s) that the group will be assigned to.

 The module should, minimally, create the following resources: